Mousuni Island Tour Guide – Weekend Destinations Near Kolkata

 Mousuni Island is comparatively a newer and slightly offbeat weekend destination from Kolkata, although it is gaining popularity quite rapidly.
-The nature of the Bay of Bengal at Mousuni Island is different than even its closest destination Bakkhali, more calm and narrow.
+The nature of the Bay of Bengal at Mousuni Island is different than even its closest destination, Bakkhali, more calm and narrow.
 On a full moon, the sea looks very beautiful.

 Being a remote island, this place offers a lot of greenery, less pollution, and a different flavor altogether.
 If you are tired of your regular hustle-bustle and want a very quick relaxation before joining work on Monday, just visit Mousuni Island on a Saturday, spend a night, and gather much-needed power rest to fuel another month or so.